-CCIPs are effective at ensuring fewer coverage gaps, which can lower or at least clarify risk overall.
+CCIPs are effective at ensuring fewer coverage gaps, which can lower, or at least clarify, risk overall.
 Traditionally, each subcontractor on a project presents its own policies to cover risks.
-However, buying individual coverage is typically less cost competitive, often resulting in duplicate coverage as well as gaps in coverage.
+However, buying individual coverage is typically less cost competitive, and it can also often result in both duplication and gaps in coverage.
 When a CCIP is not in place, higher insurance premiums might be factored into the cost, and the GC can have greater exposure to losses if individual contractors do not have sufficient coverage.
+In other words, the more cooks in the kitchen, the more potential for both waste and errors.

-Absent a CCIP, best practices suggest that a GC secure certificates of insurance from each subcontractor working on the project.
-However, this process is time-consuming and cumbersome due to the complexity of the information to include.

-Using a CCIP ensures that all subcontractor insurance is consistent with regard to effective dates, coverage, and limits.
+Absent a CCIP, best practices suggest that a GC secure certificates of insurance (COIs) from each subcontractor working on the project.
+This process is time consuming and cumbersome for the GC due to the complexity of the information that should or should not be on the subcontractor's COI.
+The utilization of a CCIP ensures that all subcontractors' insurance is consistent with regard to effective dates, coverage and limits since they are all being insured under one master program.